 A page file (also known as a “paging file”) is a hidden system file on a hard disk.
-It enables the system to remove rarely accessed modified pages from physical memory to virtual memory (page file).
-So that, your Windows system uses physical memory more efficiently for more frequently accessed pages.
+It enables the system to remove rarely accessed modified pages from physical memory to virtual memory (page file) so that your Windows system uses physical memory more efficiently for more frequently accessed pages.

-The paging file is a unique area on your hard disk that Windows uses like physical memory.
+The paging file is a unique area on your hard disk that Windows uses, like physical memory.
 When this paging file is allowed on your system, it automatically improves system performance.

 Due to some reason, you have previously turned on manual page file size or turned off paging files entirely and are experiencing slow performance from your computer.
-You can try changing to automatic page file size to help improve performance.
+You can try changing to an automatic page file size to help improve performance.

 How to Enable Automatic Page File Size in Windows 11?